Economic and market updates

 Initial jobless claims rose by 10,000 to 239,000 in the week ended November 4, 2017, the Labor Department reported.
 The four-week moving average was 231,250.

-The University of Michigan index of consumer sentiment fell to 95.3 in September from 96.8 in August.
-The Bloomberg Consumer Comfort Index fell to 51.9 in the week ended September 10, 2017, from 52.6 in the prior week.
+The University of Michigan's preliminary index of consumer sentiment dropped to 97.8 in November from 100.7 in October.
+The Bloomberg Consumer Comfort Index slipped to 51.5 in the week ended November 5, 2017, from 51.7 in the prior week.

 - Uncertain timeline on key U.S. pro-growth measures